How to Spend One Day in Vienna | Itinerary + TOP Things to Do

 Consider starting your 1 day in Vienna with a walking tour focused on sights within the famous Ringstrasse, the street that circles the city center.
 This will take you past the main tourist attractions in Vienna and give you a brief history.

-If a scheduled tour doesn’t fit with your schedule, consider doing a self-guided tour.
+If a scheduled tour doesn’t work, consider doing a self-guided tour.
 I liked Rick Steve’s Vienna City Walk.
-You can download the audio tour via the Rick Steve’s app on your phone and it takes about 1 hour.
+You can download the audio tour via the Rick Steve’s app on your phone.
+It takes about 1 hour.

 Vienna Opera House